crablab/dissertation/reports/final_report/final_report.md

 When comparing these issues to the original risk assessment (Appendix 7) the risks identified did all come into play, to various degrees.
 Of course the risk that ocurred with the largest impact relates to the Bluetooth device comunication which ultimately has not worked reliably.
 TODO: talk about alternatives that have been developed instead.
 Other risks such as with the clicker analysis and functional design have manifested, but not to the same degree.
 Having these risk in mind has helped in planning the rest of the project around the issues and avoided large blockages.

+## Conclusion

+The project has achieved it's broad goals.
+Work has been done to show the clickers are vulnrable to simple attacks, and a system using modern technologies has been designed and partially implemented.
+Ethical issues surrounding browser fingerprinting and privacy in general have been explored, as has the depths of the Web Bluetooth specification.
+Significant time has been spent develping the software deliverable - a Flask application.

 ## Self-evaluation

 <!-- 3.
 Some sort of self-evaluation in the assessment section: How did the project go?
 Where